Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

-\begin{restatable}{lemma}{MCvsNested}[Translation Lemma] For every value function $f \in \InfVal$ on infinite words we have the following: (1)~Every deterministic $f$-automaton with monitor counters $\counterA$ can be transformed in polynomial time into an equivalent deterministic $(f;\fsum)$-automaton of bounded width.
-(2)~Every non-deterministic (resp., deterministic) $(f;\fsum)$-automaton of bounded width can be transformed in exponential time into an equivalent non-deterministic (resp., deterministic) $f$-automaton with monitor counters. \end{restatable}
+\begin{restatable}[Translation Lemma]{lem}{MCvsNested} For every value function $f \in \InfVal$ on infinite words we have the following: \begin{enumerate} \item Every deterministic $f$-automaton with monitor counters $\counterA$ can be transformed in polynomial time into an equivalent deterministic $(f;\fsum)$-automaton of bounded width. \item Every non-deterministic (resp., deterministic) $(f;\fsum)$-automaton of bounded width can be transformed in exponential time into an equivalent non-deterministic (resp., deterministic) $f$-automaton with monitor counters. \end{enumerate} \end{restatable}

-We illustrate below the key ideas of the above translations of Lemma~\ref{l:mc-vs-nested} to automata from Examples~\ref{ex:AMC}~and~\ref{ex:NWA}.
-The detailed technical proof is in the appendix.
+Before the formal proof, we illustrate below the key ideas of the above translations of Lemma~\ref{l:mc-vs-nested} to automata from Examples~\ref{ex:AMC}~and~\ref{ex:NWA}.

-\begin{example}[Translation of automata with monitor counters to nested weighted automata] Consider a deterministic automaton $\aut$ with $k$ monitor counters.
+\begin{exa}[Translation of automata with monitor counters to nested weighted automata] Consider a deterministic automaton $\aut$ with $k$ monitor counters.
 We construct an NWA $\nestedA$ equivalent to $\aut$.
 The automaton $\nestedA$ uses $k$ slave automata to track values of $k$ monitor counters in the following way.
 The master automaton of $\nestedA$ simulates $\aut$; it invokes slave automata whenever $\aut$ starts monitor counters.
 Slave automata simulate $\aut$ as well.
 Each slave automaton is associated with some counter $i$; it starts in the state (of $\aut$) the counter $i$ is initialized, simulates the value of counter $i$, and terminates when counter $i$ is terminated.
 Figure~\ref{fig:AMCtoNWA} presents the result of transition of the automaton $\autDiff$ from Example~\ref{ex:AMC} to a $(\fsup;\fsum)$-automaton of width bounded by $3$.